Course Details

 Course Structure

 This course is delivered over three academic years.
-There are supported seminars held at weekends with a schedule available here.
+There are supported seminars held at weekends with a blended learning schedule available here.

 In second year, you will complete a total of five modules, two year long core modules which run for the duration of both semesters, alongside two additional modules each semester.
 You will have a choice of certain modules to study which will be specific to your area of interest.